 Ref. in RSPO SCCS Indicators Comply Yes/No Findings 3.8.5 The site shall have written procedures and/or work instructions to ensure the implementation of all elements of the applicable supply chain model specified.
 This shall include at minimum the following: Complete and up to date procedures covering the implementation of all the elements of the supply chain model requirements.
 Complete and up to date records and reports that demonstrate compliance with the supply chain model requirements (including training records).
 Identification of the role of the person having overall responsibility for and authority over the implementation of these requirements and compliance with all applicable requirements.
 This person shall be able to demonstrate awareness of the organisation's procedures for the implementation of this standard.
-NA Not applicable.
 The site shall have documented procedures for receiving and processing certified and non-certified FFBs.
+N/A Not applicable.
+HASB didn't have other mills or estates within the company.

-3.8.6 The site shall have a written procedure to conduct annual internal audit to determine whether the organisation; Conforms to the requirements in the RSPO Supply Chain Certification Standard and the RSPO Market Communications and Claims Documents.
+Ref. in RSPO SCCS Indicators Comply Yes/No Findings 3.8.6 The site shall have a written procedure to conduct annual internal audit to determine whether the organisation; Conforms to the requirements in the RSPO Supply Chain Certification Standard and the RSPO Market Communications and Claims Documents.
 Effectively implements and maintains the standard requirements within its organisation.
 Any non-conformities found as part of the internal audit shall be issued corrective action.
 The outcomes of the internal audits and all actions taken to correct non- conformities shall be subject to management review at least annually.
 The organisation shall be able to maintain the internal audit records and reports.
+N/A Not applicable.
+HASB didn't have other mills or estates within the company.

-NA Not applicable.
-3.8.7 The site shall verify and document the tonnage and sources of certified and the tonnage of non-certified FFBs received.
+Ref. in RSPO SCCS Indicators Comply Yes/No Findings 3.8.7 The site shall verify and document the tonnage and sources of certified and the tonnage of non-certified FFBs received.
+N/A Not applicable.
+HASB didn't have other mills or estates within the company.
 The site shall inform the CB immediately if there is a projected overproduction of certified tonnage.
 The site shall have a mechanism in place for handling non-conforming oil palm products and/or documents.

-NA Not applicable.
-3.8.8 Sales and Goods Out The supplying mill shall ensure that the following minimum information for RSPO certified products is made available in document form.
-The information shall be complete and can be presented either on a single-documents or across a range of documents issued for RSPO certified oil palm products (for example, delivery notes, shipping documentation and specification documentation): a) The name and address of buyer; b) The name and address of the seller c) The leading or shipment/delivery date; d) The date on which the documents were issued; e) RSPO certificate number; f) A description of the product, including the applicable supply chain model (IP or MB or the approved abbreviations); g) The quantity of the products delivered; NA Not applicable.
+Ref. in RSPO SCCS Indicators Comply Yes/No Findings 3.8.8 Sales and Goods Out The supplying mill shall ensure that the following minimum information for RSPO certified products is made available in document form.
+The information shall be complete and can be presented either on a single-documents or across a range of documents issued for RSPO certified oil palm products (for example, delivery notes, shipping documentation and specification documentation): a) The name and address of buyer; b) The name and address of the seller c) The leading or shipment/delivery date; d) The date on which the documents were issued; e) RSPO certificate number; f) A description of the product, including the applicable supply chain model (IP or MB or the approved abbreviations); g) The quantity of the products delivered; h) Any related transport documentation i) A unique identification number N/A Not applicable.
+HASB didn't have other mills or estates within the company.